apache/usergrid/stack/README.md

 ## Getting Started with the HTTP API

 Start by creating an Organization.
-It’s the top-level structure in Usergrid: all Apps and Administrators must belong to an Organziation.
+It’s the top-level structure in Usergrid: all Apps and Administrators must belong to an Organization.
 Here’s how you create one:

     curl -X POST  \
          -d 'organization=myfirstorg&username=myadmin&name=Admin&email=admin@example.com&password=password' \